Cleaning up dirty school buses

 Guidelines for Schools

-Retiring a bus after 10 years is also a good rule-of-thumb.
-School buses that are not meeting 2007 federal engine standards should be retrofitted with diesel particulate filters (DPFs) and crankcase ventilation systems (CCVSs), cutting at least 85 percent of soot pollution.
+Today’s buses are much cleaner than buses built a decade ago.
+Because of this, retiring a bus after 10 years is a good rule-of-thumb.
+If school districts own older buses, then the buses should be retrofitted with diesel particulate filters (DPFs) and crankcase ventilation systems (CCVSs), cutting at least 85 percent of soot pollution.

 Four steps to cleaner buses